RareSkills/blog/how-does-tornado-cash-work/how-does-tornado-cash-work.md

 #### A technicality about “zero roots”

-Tornado cash doesn’t actually use the `hash(bytes32(0))` as the empty value, it uses `hash(“tornado”)`.
+Tornado Cash doesn’t actually use the `hash(bytes32(0))` as the empty value, it uses `hash(“tornado”)`.
 This doesn’t affect the algorithm, as it is just a constant.
 However, it’s easier to discuss Incremental Merkle Trees using a notion of zeroness being zero rather than a funny constant.

 ### Clever shortcut 2: all subtrees to the left of the newest member consist of subtrees whose roots can be cached rather than recalculated